jojelen/2HDME/README.md

 in the folder of **2HDME**.
 The folders name is by default *SPheno-4.0.3*, but can be changed by modifying *SPHENO_PATH* in *src/SPheno.cpp*.

-Next up, the modelfiles for 2HDM must be compiled with your **SPheno**.
+Next up, the model files for 2HDM must be compiled with your **SPheno**.
 The needed model files have been created with **SARAH** [sarah.hepforge.org] and are included in *SPhenoModelFiles/THDM_GEN*.
 Copy *THDM_GEN* to the **SPheno** directory and run *make* to compile it.